 Behind every great athlete is an incredible team of individuals making sure they perform at their highest level for each game and practice.
 NBA Finals champ, Kevin Durant, is no different.
-In fact, his private chef Ryan Lopez is the man behind the scenes making sure KD is eating all the right foods in order to stay in peak performance.
-AND YES – that includes Verlasso Salmon!
+In fact, his private chef Ryan Lopez is the man behind the scenes making sure KD is eating all the right foods in order to maintain peak performance.
+And YES, that includes Verlasso Salmon!
 Our team had the privilege of catching up with Chef Ryan to ask all the questions you’re dying to hear the answers to.

 How long have you been in the culinary industry as KD’s private chef?